Othello (Wednesday Theatre)

 "Othello" is a 1964 Australian television play based on the play by William Shakespeare.
-It was broadcast on the ABC as part of Wednesday Theatre and filmed in the ABC's Melbourne studios.
+It was broadcast on the ABC as part of Wednesday Theatre and filmed in ABC's Melbourne studios.
+It aired on 18 November 1964 in Melbourne, on 3 February 1965 in Sydney, and on 7 July 1965 in Brisbane.

 It was one of the most ambitious projects made in Melbourne, going for over two hours without a break.